kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 for an API group.
 The StorageVersion differs across releases as API groups graduate through stability levels.

-the StorageVersions of an API group will need to be modified to track which storage versions are used for which version ranges.
+The StorageVersions of an API group will need to be modified to track which storage versions should be used for which Kubernetes versions.

-When an apiserver starts, StorageVersions will be compared against the compatibility version to determine which StorageVersions should be used for each API group.
+When an apiserver starts, StorageVersions will be compared against the compatibility version to determine which StorageVersion should be used to write resources for each API group.

 ### API Compatibility Versioning

-Similar to feature flags, all APIs group-versions declarations will be modified to track which version the APIs are introduced and removed at.
+Similar to feature flags, all APIs group-versions declarations will be modified to track which Kubernetes version the API group-versions are introduced (or removed) at.

-If any on-by-default Beta APIs still exist (hopefully not), then they will be enabled if they were enabled at the compatibility version provided.
-Off-by-default Beta APIs will need to be enabled by flags.
+GA APIs should match the exact set of APIs enabled in GA for the Kubernetes version the compatibility version is set to.

-When an apiserver starts, APIs will be compared against the compatibility version to determine which APIs to match the APIs that were enabled for that compatibility version.
+All Alpha and Beta APIs (both off-by-default and on-by-default, if any of those still exist) need to behave exactly as they did for the Kubernetes version the compatibility version is set to.
+I.e. `--runtime-config=api/<version>` needs to be able to turn on APIs exactly like it did for each Kubernetes version that compatibility version can be set to.

 ### User Stories (Optional)